-Join a member of our Education staff each week on Facebook Live as she provides tips and tricks on how to navigate the murky waters of fake and misleading news.
+A member of our Education staff on Facebook Live provides tips and tricks on how to navigate the murky waters of fake and misleading news.
 View past episodes here.

 - March 17, 2017: The Maven discusses defamation in the news — what content is and isn’t protected by the First Amendment.
 Learn the difference in defamation laws between public and private figures, and dig into a current defamation case involving a well- known celebrity.
 Download a PDF of links cited in Episode 7.

 - March 10, 2017: The Maven discusses how to analyze polls being cited in the news.
 Learn how to dig deeper into poll results by evaluating four key factors: timing, sample size, method and participants.
 Download a PDF of links cited in Episode 6.

 - March 3, 2017: Using newspapers from the Newseum’s Today’s Front Pages exhibit, our Media Literacy Maven highlights press choices in different local papers’ coverage of President Trump’s address to Congress.
 Learn how to identify a news outlet’s potential biases or preferences based on things such as article placement, headline and image selection.
 Interpreting the values of different publications based on their coverage can be a valuable skill in assessing media bias.
 Download a PDF of links cited in Episode 5.

 - Feb.
 23, 2017: The Maven discusses the wide variety of motivations behind fake news, how easily it can be spread, and how the backlash caused by it can even be used as a promotional tool.
 For example, 20th Century Fox’s advertisement campaign for the new movie “The Cure for Wellness” involved creating several fake news websites that were very realistic.
 Download a PDF of links cited in Episode 4.